 NOTE: Backorders can be created for online Sales Orders too.
 The above step does not apply for Sales Orders fetched automatically from marketplaces.
 In those cases, the Sales Order will already be available.

 - Send the Sales order to the customer, or Mark it as confirmed.

 - If the order contains items that are out of stock, you’ll be able to see a banner alerting you that backordering is required.
-Click on the Backorder Now button to create a backorder.
-Alternatively, you can also select More –> Backorder to create a backorder for the items.
+Click on the Backorder Now option to create a backorder.
+Alternatively, you can also click More > Backorder to create a backorder for the items.

-- A dialog box that allows you to choose the items for backordering will now appear.
-Select the items that you wish to backorder and click on Backorder.
+- Select the items that you wish to backorder and click Backorder.
 The Sales Order will now be moved to an ON HOLD status.

-- A Purchase Order will now appear, with the item details already filled in.
-Enter the other details like Vendor name etc., and click on Save.
-Send the Purchase order, or Mark it as confirmed.
+A Purchase Order will now appear, with the item details already filled in.

 - To complete the backorder process raise a Bill from the Purchase Order.

 - The status of the Sales Order will now be changed to Confirmed.
 From here, you can pack and ship it to your customers.